shivannis/xandr-docs-public/xandr-docs/digital-platform-api/network-creative-frequency-and-recency.md

 ms.custom: digital-platform-api
 ---

-# Network Creative Frequency and Recency
+# Network creative frequency and recency

 The **Network Creative Frequency & Recency** report can be used to view creative data for a specific advertiser based on the frequency and recency of user views.
 This report is more granular than the [Advertiser Creative Frequency and Recency](./advertiser-creative-frequency-and-recency.md) report and is available to network users only.